 If you're being very historically accurate, and doing American colonial period, you may want brain tanned leather, and real sinew.
 If you have ready access to these materials however, you probably don't need this primer.

 If you are going to line the sheath with wood, you can use any wood not prone to splitting.
 Basswood is light in weight and easy to carve.
 I expect Birch or Willow would be the common woods used for the purpose in Scandinavia.
+Birch is very durable, but a bit harder to carve.
 If you're making a wooden sheath, where the wood will show, you want something decorative of course.
-Curly Birch is the obvious choice for a Scandinavian knife, but figured Maple usually used for early American styles.
+Curly Birch is the obvious choice for a Scandinavian knife, but figured Maple is often used for early American styles.
 Try to get a piece with consistent grain, large enough to make the handle and sheath out of the same block for a nice match.
 There is more on wood sheaths below.

 Traditional deep sheaths are form-fit to the knife and sewn up the back.
 You want it to come up the handle far enough to hold the knife securely.
 That usually means up over the guard, if there is one, or over the swell of the handle.
 If the knife has a large guard, or double guard, this style will not work very well.